 Additionally, if an individual operates a vehicle with an interlock device installed by the court order and starts the vehicle using any method other than blowing into the device themselves, or if they drive a vehicle without such a device, their driver’s license will be suspended for one year.
 This penalty is in addition to any other applicable legal consequences.

-Moreover, certain actions will classify an individual as a disorderly person, including:
+Moreover, certain actions will classify an individual as a disorderly persons offense, including:

 - Intentionally blowing into an interlock device or starting a motor vehicle equipped with the device with the purpose of providing a functional vehicle to someone who has been ordered by the court to install the device.